7 Signs of Self Abandonment (And What To Do About It)

 But Here’s The Thing…

 Related: Feeling Never Good Enough?
-How To Manage Doubt And Trust Yourself
+How To Reconnect With Your Worth

 You don’t need to see yourself in all of these.
 If even one feels familiar, that’s enough to pause and get curious.